-If you read the books of Beatrix Potter as a child, then take a trip to The World of Beatrix Potter in Bowness and find out more about all your favourite characters – Peter Rabbit, Jemima Puddleduck, the Two Bad Mice – they’re all in there!
+If you read the books of Beatrix Potter as a child, then take a trip to The World of Beatrix Potter and find out more about all your favourite characters – Peter Rabbit, Jemima Puddleduck, the Two Bad Mice – they’re all in there!
 If you’re visiting in summer, don’t forget to catch the wonderful musical retelling of some of the author’s best-loved stories.
 Or, explore a faithful recreation of Mr McGregor’s garden!
 You can top it all off with a visit to the tasty café.

-You can take the car ferry over the Lake from near Bowness to Hawkshead which is one of the Lake District’s prettiest villages.
-No cars are allowed in the village itself (although there is a large car park on the outskirts) and it is full of whitewashed houses, little cafes and walks leading off in all directions.
+For something a little different, take a car ferry over the lake to Hawkshead, one of the Lake District’s prettiest villages.
+No cars are allowed in the village itself (although there is a large car park on the outskirts) and it is full of whitewashed houses, little cafés, and walks leading off in all directions.

-Near to Hawkshead is Hill Top House, Beatrix Potter’s 17th century farmhouse.
-With the fire lit and all her knick-knacks scattered around, it’s as though Beatrix Potter has just stepped out for a walk!
+Close to Hawkshead, at Near Sawrey is Hill Top House, Beatrix Potter’s 17th century farmhouse.
+With the fire lit and all her knick-knacks scattered around, it’s as though she beloved author and conservationist has just stepped outside for a walk!

-Blackwell’s Arts and Crafts House is an inspirational visit and retains many of its original features – leaf shaped door handles, fireplace inglenooks and carved wood panelling.
+Back across the lake, Blackwell’s Arts and Crafts House is an inspirational visit and retains many of its original features – leaf shaped door handles, fireplace inglenooks, and carved wood panelling.
 Other stately homes nearby include Sizergh, Levens Hall and Holker Hall.
 All are well worth a visit.

-There are hundreds of walks in the area too.
-You can choose from low level walks near the lake, or go up onto the high fells.
-A favourite is to walk up to Orrest Head which takes you through woodland before you get to the summit, a rocky knoll with fantastic views over to Windermere and the Coniston fells beyond.
+There are hundreds of walks in the area, too.
+You can enjoy low level walks near the lake or go up onto the high fells.
+A favourite is up to Orrest Head, which takes you through woodland before you get to the summit, a rocky knoll with fantastic views over to Windermere and the Coniston fells beyond.
 This is an easy fell to ‘conquer’ and it was here that Wainwright first discovered the Lake District.

-Ambleside is another lovely town to visit, and is just a 15 minute drive from Bowness.
-Here you will find more shops, restaurants, cinema and little nooks and crannies of interest.
-There is pitch and putt here, a climbing wall and the 17th Century Bridge House which must be one of the most photographed houses in the Lake District.
+Ambleside is another lovely town to visit and is just a 15-minute drive from Bowness.
+Here you will find more shops, restaurants, a cinema, and little nooks and crannies of interest.
+There is pitch and putt , a climbing wal,l and the 17th century Bridge House, which must be one of the most photographed houses in the Lake District!